 A detail from the JEI pricelist of December 1972.
 The J200 still at £185.00.

+See this page for pictures of serial number 1018.
 It is to be hoped that further surviving examples come to light.
 It's not often that a production amp almost completely disappears from sight.